 - Herbal Blends

-If you are considering adding a supplement to your horses diet, Mad Barn’s Visceral+ has clinically proven benefits for equine ulcers.
+If you are considering adding a supplement to your horses diet, Mad Barn’s Visceral+ is a pelleted supplement recommended by veterinarians.

-Visceral+ provides complete nutritional support for your horse’s digestive system, helping to maintain intestinal barrier function and support the immune system.
+Visceral+ provides nutritional support for your horse’s digestive system, supporting gastric and hindgut health.
+Visceral+ also supports immune function.

 7) Prevent Rebound When Treating Ulcers